Sterling K. Brown: 2002–2015: Early career

 After college, Brown performed a series of roles in regional theater.
 In the theater, Brown was cast in the 2002 production of Bertolt Brecht's The Resistible Rise of Arturo Ui starring Al Pacino, Paul Giamatti, Steve Buscemi, John Goodman and Jacqueline McKenzie at the National Actors Theater.
-That same year he played the sea captain Antonio in The Public Theatre's revival of the William Shakespeare play Twelfth Night at the Delacorte Theatre.
+That same year he played the sea captain Antonio in The Public Theater's revival of the William Shakespeare play Twelfth Night at the Delacorte Theatre.
 He acted alongside Zach Braff, Julia Stiles, David Harbour, Natalie Gold, Oliver Platt, and Christopher Lloyd.

 He has also appeared on numerous television shows, including ER, NYPD Blue, JAG, Boston Legal, Alias, Without a Trace, Supernatural, and Third Watch.
 He was a regular in the comedy Starved, and has also appeared in numerous films, including Brown Sugar (2002) with Taye Diggs, Stay (2005) with Ewan McGregor, and Trust the Man (2005) with David Duchovny and Julianne Moore.
 He had a recurring role on the television series Supernatural, as vampire hunter Gordon Walker.

-In 2006, he played Macduff in The Public Theatre's production of William Shakespeare's Macbeth at the Anspacher Theater.
+In 2006, he played Macduff in The Public Theater's production of William Shakespeare's Macbeth at the Anspacher Theater.
 Brown acted opposite Liev Schreiber and Jennifer Ehle.
 From 2007 to 2013, he played Dr. Roland Burton on the Lifetime drama series Army Wives.
 In 2009, he acted in the Tarell Alvin McCraney play The Brother/Sister Plays at The Public Theater.
 The production had two parts and was directed by Robert O'Hara featuring performances from Andre Holland and Brian Tyree Henry.

 During this time, he guest starred in Eli Stone (2008), Medium (2010), The Good Wife (2011), and Masters of Sex (2014).
 He took the role as Detective Cal Beecher on Person of Interest from 2012 to 2013.
-In 2014, he starred as Hero in Suzan-Lori Parks's Odyssey-inspired play Father Comes Home From the Wars at New York's Public Theater.
+In 2014, he starred as Hero in Suzan-Lori Parks's Odyssey-inspired play Father Comes Home From the Wars (Parts 1, 2, & 3) at New York's Public Theater.